 The GPD Win 3 was launched early last year and is the successor to the GPD Win 2 and GPD Win Max.
 Basically, it comes with upgraded hardware, going from an Intel Core M3-based processor to Tiger Lake, double the RAM, much larger storage capacity, etc. The third-generation hardware has also been redesigned, going for a Switch-like appearance rather than a super tiny laptop.

-While I would have preferred to go with the Aya Neo or even the Onexplayer, prices are outrageous.
+While I would have preferred to go with the Aya Neo or even the Onexplayer, prices are outragous.
 I got a much better deal getting the GPD.

 Specs and Price